Fall 2022 Office Hours:

 - Tuesdays 2:00-4:00 PM or by appointment (please email email@example.com)

 Allison Mattheis joined the Applied and Advanced Studies in Education faculty in 2013 and teaches and advises students in the Ed.D. in Educational Leadership and M.A. in Educational Foundations programs.
 She is a former secondary school science teacher and holds a K-12 Principal's License (administrative credential) from the state of Minnesota.
-Her research interests include sociocultural analysis of educational policy, ethnographic explorations of educational and workplace cultures and climates, LGBTQ identities and queer epistemologies in education and STEM fields, and youth-inclusive bicycle and transportation advocacy.
+Her research interests include sociocultural analysis of educational policy, ethnographic explorations of educational and workplace cultures and climates, and LGBTQ identities and queer epistemologies in education and STEM fields.
 Her work is driven by a commitment to empowering teachers as change agents, students as decision makers, and educators as solidarity builders.

 - Ph.D.
 (Educational Policy and Leadership, Dept. of Organizational Leadership, Policy and Development) University of Minnesota Twin Cities, 2013

 - M.A.
 (Educational Administration, Dept. of Educational Policy and Administration) University of Minnesota Twin Cities, 2009

 - B.A.
 (International Politics, Environmental Studies) Oberlin College, 1999

 SELECTED PUBLICATIONS (*indicates student co-author; complete c.v. available upon request)